BGU-CS-VIL/DeepMCBM/README.md

 This code repository corresponds to our ECCV '22 paper: **DeepMCBM: A Deep Moving-camera Background Model**.
 DeepMCBM is a novel 2D-based method for unsupervised learning of a moving-camera background model, which is highly scalable and allows for relatively-free camera motion.

-## Documentation:
+# Documentation:
-# Logger
+## Logger
 Current version require a [Neptun.ai](https://neptune.ai/) account.
 After registration, open a new project.
 Now edit the constants for your project NEPTUNE_API_TOKEN and NEPTUNE_PROJECT in src/args.py file.
 All metrics, loss values, alignment and background estimation will be logged there to enable monitoring the training process and evaluating the results.
 A local logging version is coming soon.

-# Environment
+## Environment
 The repository is equipped with a DeepMCBM_env.yml file.
 Run conda env create -f DeepMCBM_env.yml from your terminal to set a conda environment using this file.
 To ensure the environment is set properly, activate the new environment and run a "dry run" with few epochs: conda activate DeepMCBM python src/DeepMCBM.py --DryRun

-# Train, Predict and Evaluate
+## Train, Predict and Evaluate
-To train, predict and evaluate a deepMCBM module run on the default tennis sequence: python src/DeepMCBM.py
+To train, predict and evaluate a deepMCBM module on the default tennis sequence: python src/DeepMCBM.py

-# Input, Output and Checkpoints
+## Input, Output and Checkpoints
 The default values for the input, output, and checkpoints paths are set in src/args.py and can be changed to any path you wish.
 The requirement for the input directory is to have the following subdirectories: "frames" include the sequence frames, and if ground truth labels are available, a "GT" directory containing the ground truth frames.
 See the input/tennis for an example.
 The output directories are named by the sequence and Neptune.ai experiment: output/sequence_name/experiment_number in this directory you will find:
 - background_estimation directory containing the background estimation of the model.
 - MSE directory containing the Mean Square Error (MSE) computed using the ground truth labels.
 - panoramic_robust_mean.png image, shows the alignment result of the STN module.

-# Predict a Pretrained Model
+## Predict a Pretrained Model
 To only predict and evaluate metrics: python src/DeepMCBM.py --no_train_BMN --no_train_STN